American Cougars

-The American Cougars (also known as the USA Cougars or United States Cougars) is the only rugby union team from the United States ever to beat a reigning Currie Cup championship team in South Africa.
+The American Cougars (also known as the USA Cougars or United States Cougars) is a rugby union team from the United States.
+It is the only rugby union team from the United States ever to beat a reigning Currie Cup championship team in South Africa.
 A combined and invitational side from the United States, the Cougars toured South Africa and Zimbabwe in 1978.
 The team was coached by Ray Cornbill, coach of the Eagles during the 1970s and 1980s.
 The squad comprised 25 players from 20 clubs, including 3 from Santa Monica Rugby Football Club, 2 each from Chicago Lions RFC, Washington DC RFC, and UCLA RFC.

 Matches

 The Cougars played six games in South Africa: against Natal, Combined Universities, Griquas, Northern Transvaal, South African Gazelles and Rhodesia, and won once.